Schmops78/learning-git-1/basics.md

 * `git reset HEAD <file>` - removes a file from the staging area

-* `git checkout -- <file>` - if you've messed up your file, this reverts your file back to what was the most recent save`
+* `git checkout HEAD <file>` - if you've messed up your file, this reverts your file back to what was the most recent save`